opensearch-project/documentation-website/_search-plugins/knn/knn-vector-quantization.md

 #### HNSW memory estimation

-The memory required for the Hierarchical Navigable Small World (HNSW) graph can be estimated as `1.1 * (dimension + 8 * M)` bytes/vector, where `M` is the maximum number of bidirectional links created for each element during the construction of the graph.
+The memory required for the Hierarchical Navigable Small World (HNSW) graph can be estimated as `1.1 * (dimension + 8 * m)` bytes/vector, where `m` is the maximum number of bidirectional links created for each element during the construction of the graph.

 As an example, assume that you have 1 million vectors with a dimension of 256 and M of 16.
 The memory requirement can be estimated as follows: